All in My Head (Flex): Commercial performance

 "All in My Head (Flex)" debuted at number 78 on the US Billboard Hot 100 chart dated July 9, 2016, and in the same week the song climbed from the number 32 to the number 26 on the Mainstream Top 40.
 Following the release of its accompanying music video, the song rose from number 78 to number 40 on the Hot 100 prompted by a 115% sales increase with 17,000 downloads sold.
 In its new position, the song had a radio audience of 24 million - a 42% increase, and it also debuted at number 32 on the Streaming Songs chart with 7.1 million streams in the United States (up 112% percent).
 For the week ending August 6, 2016, the song climbed from number 37 to number 29 on the Hot 100, giving the group its third top 30 song.
 The song peaked at number 24 on the chart dated August 20, 2016.
 It has sold over 1 million equivalent units in the United States and has been certified platinum by the Recording Industry Association of America.

 The song debuted at number 42 on the Canadian Hot 100 chart for the week ending July 16, 2016.
 In its ninth charting week, the song jumped one position peaking at 21 on the chart.
 In Australia, it entered the ARIA Singles Chart at number 66 on the chart dated June 4, 2016, and peaked at number 19 on the chart.
 The song debuted at number 35 on the New Zealand Singles Chart for the week ending June 20, 2016, and peaked at number 8.
 It debuted at number 82 on the United Kingdom's Official Singles Chart issued for July 8, 2016, and peaked number 25.

 Music video

 Background

 The music video, directed by Director X, was filmed in Malibu, California on May 17, 2016.
 Critics commented on the summer scenery of the video.
 Gil Kaufman from Billboard said that the group is "dancing and serving up their best surfside poses while singing the reggae-tinged song on a picturesque beach".
 Commenting on the video's integration of the track's themes, Anna Gaca of Spin wrote the video "takes the song's reggae-tinged vibe to its natural conclusion with a sun-kissed, oceanside party and, naturally, an appearance by guest star Fetty Wap".
-As of October 2021, the video has over 430 million views on YouTube.